open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/exporters.md

 Jaeger >= v1.35.0) you'll want to configure an OTLP exporter that sends to your endpoint.

-To learn more on how to use the OTLP HTTP exporter, try out the [otel-collector example](https://github.com/open-telemetry/opentelemetry-go/tree/main/example/otel-collector)
+To learn more on how to use the OTLP HTTP exporter, try the [otel-collector example](https://github.com/open-telemetry/opentelemetry-go/tree/main/example/otel-collector)

 ### OTLP traces over HTTP

 [`go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracehttp`](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracehttp)
-contains an implementation of OTLP trace exporter using HTTP with binary protobuf payloads.
+contains an implementation of the OTLP trace exporter using HTTP with binary protobuf payloads.

 Here's how you can create an exporter with default configuration: